ericoporto/ags-manual-wiki/acintro9.md

 #### The Cursors list

-Unlike most of AGS, mouse cursors modes are not generic - that is, AGS has special coded behaviour for some of the cursors.
+Unlike most of AGS, mouse cursors modes are not generic - that is, AGS has special coded behavior for some of the cursors.
 This means that you are unable to customize what some of the cursor modes do - let's list these ones briefly: